Skip to content

 The first step is to set up the main menus and layout of the interface.

-Unlock the interface by clicking the lock icon on the Options ribbon, or using the default keybind L.
+Unlock the interface by clicking the lock icon on the Options ribbon, or using the default keybind L

-⬥ The bottom centre to the lower right is chosen as the focus for the main PvM menus.
+⬥ The bottom centre to the lower right is chosen as the focus for the main PvM menus

-⬥ The minimap is adjusted, and the Options ribbon is made smaller.
+⬥ The minimap is adjusted, and the Options ribbon is made smaller

-• The ribbon can be edited by clicking the small pencil-in-box edit icon in it.
+• The ribbon can be edited by clicking the small pencil-in-box edit icon in it

-⬥ Useful PvM tabs are added around the area of focus - such as the inventory, the familiar interface, worn items, defensives, and spells.
+⬥ Useful PvM tabs are added around the area of focus - such as the inventory, the familiar interface, worn items, defensives, and spells

-⬥ Additional menus such as the skills menu or friends list are placed in relatively accessible locations.
+⬥ Additional menus such as the skills menu or friends list are placed in relatively accessible locations

-⬥ Tabs are made large enough to eliminate extra scrollbars wherever possible.
+⬥ Tabs are made large enough to eliminate extra scrollbars wherever possible

-⬥ Some of the non-essential but useful menus are added and fill in any glaring gaps - the runemetrics tab is optional but can be used to track damage in a fight.
+⬥ Some of the non-essential but useful menus are added and fill in any glaring gaps

 Note: A portion of the game window is now covered by interface menus - this will be adjusted in the next step.

-Step 2: Edit Layout Mode > Advanced Options
+Step 2: Edit Layout Mode

-⬥ Click the tickboxes to add or remove overlays from the view to customise.
+Click the tickboxes to add or remove overlays from the view to customise.

-⬥ The buff/debuff bars are placed close to the focus of the interface, near where the character stands in the centre of the screen, to make them easier to see.
+⬥ The buff/debuff bars are placed close to the focus of the interface, near where the character stands in the centre of the screen, to make them easier to see

-⬥ The private chat is split and placed to one side to prevent it from cluttering up the chatbox.
+⬥ The private chat is split and placed to one side to prevent it from cluttering up the chatbox

-⬥ The extra action button is kept in an easy-to-click location.
+⬥ The extra action button is kept in an easy-to-click location

-Group invitation popups are placed off to one side to prevent them from being misclicked, say during a boss fight.
+Group invitation popups are placed off to one side to prevent them from being misclicked, say during a boss fight

 ⬥ The game view can be customised in the same way.
-The following screenshots compare two game view sizes, indicated by the red outline.
+The following screenshots compare two game view sizes, indicated by the red outline

-⬥ Adjust the game view to avoid having large portions of it covered by the interface and to your preference.
+Adjust the game view to avoid having large portions of it covered by the interface and to your preference.

-• This can affect the visibility of some bosses.
+⬥ This can affect the visibility of some bosses

-• It affects where the player character is centred in your field of view.
+⬥ It affects where the player character is centred in your field of view

 Saving Interface Layout

 To save a layout, open the Edit Layout Mode menu and click on a preset name in the Save Layout dropdown menu, and confirm the changes.
+Here you can also give it one of the naming options to more easily remember your interface.

 To load a layout, click on one of the created/saved load-outs accessed by pressing Escape and selecting a preset from the Load Layout dropdown menu.